 These moderate shedders have a short coat of straight, thick hair that comes in an array of solid colors, as well as tabby and tortoiseshell patterns.
 Their coats are sleek and shiny, and these hygiene-conscious cats do a lot of their own grooming.

 European shorthair cats are tolerant, friendly, and intelligent.
-This breed is incredibly loyal and loves to please his pet parents.
-They’re known for being adaptable pets who can quickly adjust to new environments and make the most of wherever they are.
+This cat is incredibly loyal and loves to please his pet parents.
+They're known for being adaptable pets who can quickly adjust to new environments and make the most of wherever they are.

-Since these pedigreed cats have such a wide genetic background, temperament is likely to differ from cat to cat.
+Because these pedigreed cats have such a wide genetic background, temperament is likely to differ from cat to cat.

 The European shorthair's preferred habitat is one with pet parents to love him, toys to play with, cat trees to climb, and a quiet day-to-day life.
 These pets can be timid around strangers, so homes with a changing roster of frequent visitors will make these kitties nervous.

 European shorthairs generally get along with kids and other pets, but their jealousy can cause contention with other animals at times.
-They often can peacefully share a home with other cats and dogs, but it’s dependent on both pets’ individual temperaments.
+They often can peacefully share a home with other cats and dogs, but it's dependent on both pets' individual temperaments.
+Just always make sure your European shorthair is well-loved and that he gets plenty of attention every day, and he'll reward you with headbutts and purring.

 This breed is pretty easy to groom, especially because they're notorious neat freaks when it comes to personal self-care.
 These kitties will do a lot of cleaning up themselves, so baths should be infrequent.
 Weekly brushing will keep their coats smooth and shiny, and you'll also need to regularly trim their nails and clean their ears.